Kevin121q/nonideal-rlc-system-identification/README.md

 The simplified model combines several physical effects into a small number of effective parameters.
 Possible unmodeled effects include:

-* source impedance
+* Source impedance
-* inductor winding resistance
+* Inductor winding resistance
-* capacitor ESR
+* Capacitor ESR
-* breadboard parasitics
+* Breadboard parasitics
-* frequency-dependent losses
+* Frequency-dependent losses
-* measurement limitations
+* Measurement limitations

 Therefore, the reconstructed values should be interpreted as effective model parameters rather than direct measurements of the true physical component values.

 This distinction motivates the use of identifiability analysis, since accurate curve fitting alone is insufficient evidence that a parameter estimate corresponds uniquely to the underlying physical system.

 ---